Noticed everything in that first glance did you? … Or did you?

 Reading the current track: Can tell you how much energy was used, where the energy was going, how they used the foot, and which direction they moved.

-Feel Tracking: Another method for finding tracks … Requiring one to sense what may be the energy left by the being that made the track (no joke).
+Feel Tracking: It is possible to sense what may be the energy left by the being that made the track (no joke).

 The author heard about this in an introductory class taught by Tom Brown, Jr..
 After dwelling in skepticism for a few years the author finally tried it and discovered Tom was right … It does work!

 Since that awakening the author has used this method several times.
-The last time he used it he felt a warm spot in the palm of his hand while it was held an inch or two above an easily visible track.
+The way it worked the last time he used it was … he felt a warm spot in the palm of his hand while it was held an inch or two above an easily visible track.
 He was then able to find the next several tracks in the series by slowly moving his hand above the soil and paying attention to his body for the same sensation.
-These next tracks were only faint flattenings, slight scuffs, a tiny pebble nudged out of its bed, or faint depressions.
+These next tracks were only faint flattenings, slight scuffs, a tiny pebble nudged out of its bed, a damaged spot on a leaf, or faint depressions.
 Verification came when a nice fresh track left by the same animal was found.

-It’s important to note that the trail meandered through a shaded area of hard-packed damp sandy/stony topsoil on a dirt road where the stones range from sand grain size up to boulders.
-It had been rained on the night before.
+It’s important to note that where the trail was first noticed it was meandering through a shaded area of hard-packed damp sandy/stony topsoil on a dirt road that had been rained on the evening before.
 Worth noting because that made it pretty clear no other animals had left tracks in this area on the road.

 Feel tracking is especially useful in spots where substrate movements as a track is being made are minimal or where you don’t have a flashlight and the natural lighting isn’t bringing out details.
 This shaded hard-packed area was on soil where rain acts to make it settled, rigid and packed, and the fine dust gets washed back down in among the stones and sand grains.